t3rminus/canada-post/API.md

 - `password` (String) - Your [password](https://www.canadapost.ca/cpotools/apps/drc/registered?execution=e3s1)
 - `customer` (String) [optional] - Your customer ID.
 This will be used by default for requests, if one is required in the path.
 - `lang` (String) [optional] - The language of the responses.
 Should be one of en-CA, or fr-CA.
+- `useTestEndpoint` (Boolean) [optional] - Whether to force the use of the "test endpoint" for development purposes.
+If `true` the test endpoint will be used.
+If `false` the live endpoint will be used.
+If omitted, NODE_ENV will be checked.
+If NODE_ENV is set to "production", the live endpoint will be used, otherwise the test endpoint will be used.

 Example:
 ```javascript